 - 30.1 Official instructions will be given to drivers by means of the signals laid out in the Sporting Regulations.
 Competitors must not use flags or lights similar in any way whatsoever to these. - 30.2 Drivers are strictly forbidden to drive their car in the opposite direction to the race unless this is absolutely necessary in order to move the car from a dangerous position.
-A car may only be removed from a dangerous position as directed by the marshals. - 30.3 Any driver intending to leave the track or to go to his pit or the paddock area must signal his intention to do so in good time making sure that he can do this without danger.

-- 30.4 During practice, qualifying and the race, drivers may use only the track and must at all times observe the provisions of the Sporting Regulations relating to driving behavior on circuits. - 30.5 Other than by driving on the track, Competitors are not permitted to attempt to alter the grip of any part of the track surface. - 30.6 If a car stops on the track it shall be the duty of the marshals or emergency services to remove it as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
+A car may only be removed from a dangerous position as directed by the marshals. - Any driver intending to leave the track or to go to his pit or the paddock area must signal his intention to do so in good time making sure that he can do this without danger. - During practice, qualifying and the race, drivers may use only the track and must at all times observe the provisions of the Sporting Regulations relating to driving behavior on circuits. - 30.5 Other than by driving on the track, Competitors are not permitted to attempt to alter the grip of any part of the track surface. - 30.6 If a car stops on the track it shall be the duty of the marshals or emergency services to remove it as quickly as possible so that its presence does not constitute a danger or hinder other Competitors.
 Under no circumstances may a driver stop his car on the track without justifiable reason.
 Drivers must not start or attempt to start the car's engine when it is being pushed or towed to a place of safety by the marshals or emergency services.
-If any mechanical assistance received during the race results in the car re-joining, the Stewards may disqualify him from the race (other than under Articles 30.13.(d) and 30.13.(e), 39.4, and 39.5).
+If any mechanical assistance received during the race results in the car re-joining, the Stewards may disqualify him from the race (other than under Articles 30.12.(d) and 30.12.(e), 39.4, and 39.5).
 Drivers must follow the instructions of the marshals, emergency services, and officials. - 30.7 A driver who abandons his car must leave it in neutral or with the clutch disengaged and with the steering wheel in place unless it's not safe to do so. - 30.8 Repairs to a car may be carried out only in the paddock, pits and on the pre-grid. - 30.9 Refueling is not permitted in the grid area or on pit lane. - 30.10 The replenishment of any liquids is forbidden following the start of the race until after post-race scrutineering.
-All orifices for oil filling must be designed in such a way that the scrutineers can seal them. - 30.11 Except as specifically authorized by these Sporting Regulations, only the driver may work on a stopped car unless it is in the paddock, the assigned pit location or on the pre-grid. - 30.12 While in the pit lane, a car may only reverse under its own power with the supervision of pit lane officials. - 30.13 During the periods commencing five minutes prior to and ending five minutes after every practice and qualifying session and the periods between the commencement of the formation lap which immediately precedes each race and the time when the last car enters the parc fermé, no one is allowed on the track, the pit entry or the pit exit with the exception of: - a) Marshals or other authorized personnel in the execution of their duty. - b) Drivers when driving or on foot, having first received permission to do so from a marshal. - c) Team personnel when either pushing a car or clearing equipment from the pre-grid after all cars able to do so have left the pre-grid on the formation lap. - d) Team personnel when assisting marshals to remove a car from the grid after the start of the race. - e) Team personnel working on a car on the grid during a race suspension in accordance with Article 39.5. - 30.14 During a race, the engine may only be started with the on-board starter except: - a) On the pre-grid - b) In the team's designated pit box or the team's designated paddock area - c) With the direction of the Race Director. - 30.15 Drivers taking part in practice sessions and the races must always wear the clothes and helmet specified in these Sporting Regulations.
-(See Appendix 1.)
-It is prohibited to attach any type of camera or video recording device to the exterior or interior of the driver's helmet. - 30.16 A speed limit of 40 mph will be enforced in the pit lane.
-Any driver who exceeds the limit will be subject to penalty.
+All orifices for oil filling must be designed in such a way that the scrutineers can seal them.